arunkd13/arunkd13.github.io/content/blog/vacant-land-tax.md

 in a meeting.
 He will call you", he replied.

 After submitting the letter, I waited for 2 more weeks.
-I did not have much hope for any SMS as mentioned in the SOP, but I wanted at least half of the SLA to be past.
+I did not have much hope for any SMS as mentioned in the SOP, but I wanted at least, half of the SLA to be past.
 I went to the Zonal office once again and enquired with the letter clerk.
 "Sir, just left now.
 All the officers are having a meeting in the Ripon building.
 You do one thing.
 Call this number.
 He is the assessor.
 He will tell you the amount", he replied.

 I called the assessor, and he asked to come by the local corporation office at Brindavan Nagar Main Road the next day.
-When I reached there only his assistant was present.
+When I reached there, only his assistant was present.

 The assistant helpfully calculated the approximate amount of tax and said, "You